AnnieCannons/sql-cheatsheet-template/README.md

           git merge new-feature

+   If this command takes you to a strange window in the Terminal where you can't type anything, don't panic!
+This is called Vim, a text editor that lives on the command line.
+You can exit back to the normal command line by typing `:wq`.

 6. **Push the Merged Changes to the Remote Repository**

       After a successful merge, push the updated `main` branch to GitHub: